Emogy-reunion/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 		* if the file is a regular file: school is a regular file
 		* if the file is not a regular file: (nothing)

+10. 10-fizzbuzz file
+* Write a Bash script that displays numbers from 1 to 100.
+* Requirements:
+	* Displays FizzBuzz when the number is a multiple of 3 and 5
+	* Displays Fizz when the number is multiple of 3
+	* Displays Buzz when the number is a multiple of 5
+	* Otherwise, displays the number
+	* In a list format